chuymarin/doa-jenkins-lab/LAB_1.md

 * Click "Save" button

 **Step 6: Running your Job**
-* From the right menu, select "Build with Parameters"
+* From the left menu, select "Build with Parameters"
-* Now you can choose your name, choose your favorite superhero or any character and click "Build" button
+* Now you can type your name, your favorite superhero or any character you like in the "MY_NAME" field and click "Build" button
 * You will see in the "Build History" a second run of your job
 * Click on it and then click in "Console Output" from the right menu
 * You will see something like: